Ien001/non-random-initialization-for-DFL-CNN/README.md

 # non random initialization for DFL-CNN
 Hi there,
-In this work, I'm sharing my reimplementation for `non-random-initialization` for DFL-CNN, which is a part of the paper "Learning a Discriminative Filter Bank within a CNN", just move on to `main.py`.
+In this work, I'm sharing my reimplementation for `non random initialization` for DFL-CNN, which is a part of the paper "Learning a Discriminative Filter Bank within a CNN", just move on to `main.py`.

 I also reimplemented `Resnet based DFL-CNN`, just check out `DFL.py`.